 In Jeffrey Bilhuber’s fifth book to date, Everyday Decorating, the New York-based interior designer takes an unusual yet highly appealing approach that strays from the project-by-project design book formula we’ve come to expect.
 Instead, Bilhuber provides a decorating compass filled with advice, staple tips, and encouragement for the uncertain design aficionado on how to create an alluring and inviting home.

-In Everyday Decorating, Bilhuber expands on the idea that despite taste, locale, blue chip art or not, the end goal is always to create a livable, beautiful spaces we can call our own.
+In Everyday Decorating, Bilhuber expands on the idea that despite taste, locale, blue-chip art or not, the end goal is always to create a livable, beautiful space we can call our own.
 In “Personal,” Bilhuber might give the best advice of all: “Don’t build a showhouse or a model apartment inspired by someone else’s fantasy of how you should live.
 Instead, be true to yourself and create a home that you want to live in.”